AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

         return 0;
     }

-.. admonition:: The shortcuts of incrementing and decrementing

-    You may have noticed that Ada does not have something similar to the :c:`a++` or :c:`a--` operators.
-Instead you must use the full assignment :ada:`A := A + 1` or :ada:`A := A - 1`.

 **Fun Fact** about the C language assignment operator :c:`=`: Did you know that an assignment in C can be used in an expression?
 Let's look at an example: